 The Damage Waiver covers you for up to $2,000 of accidental damage to the Unit or its contents (such as furnishings, fixtures, and appliances) as long as you report the incident to the host prior to checking out.
 The Damage Waiver fee eliminates the need for a traditional security deposit.

 More information can be downloaded from the "Rental Agreement" on the checkout page.

-- Many management companies and rental properties supply Hilton Head area printed travel magazines that feature deals, either offered independently by local companies, or by way of a relationship between the management company and the local merchant itself.
-These guides provide a great start to your rental search.
+- Many management companies and vacation houses provide Hilton Head area promotional travel guides that feature money-saving promotions, either offered individually by vendors, or by way of a relationship between the management company and the local merchant itself.
+These guides can provide an excellent start to your vacation rental search.

 Search Early and Frequently

 Like many trendy destinations, In Hilton Head the best vacation rentals are booked very early.
 To get the best selection, start your planning and search Six-12 months prior to your vacation.
 Holiday gatherings can be a great time for groups to plot their Summer escapes..

 Begin by determining which particular area of Hilton Head you'd like to explore, and the choose dates you'll be vacationing.

 Just How Much Rental home Do You Really Need?

 Confirm who is attending the vacation, and just how many/what sort of bedroom arrangement you'll need.
 Be aware that a lot of homes advertise maximum guest capacity, which oftentimes includes sofa beds in the family room.
 You will need to determine what is suitable for the family.
 Specific descriptions of bedrooms and beds are usually accessible online.
 If not, email or call the property manager before you reserve the home.

 What Are You Prepared to Pay?